BetonQuest/BetonQuest/docs/Documentation/Conditions-List.md

 ## Biome: `biome`

 This condition will check if the player is in specified biome.
-The only argument is the [biome type](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/block/Biome.html).
+The only argument is the <a href="https://hub.spigotmc.org/javadocs/spigot/org/bukkit/block/Biome.html" target="_blank">biome type</a>.

 !!! example
     ```YAML